Skip to main content

 The best debt relief companies are BBB A+ Rated and Accredited, are AADR members, have IAPDA-certified counselors, charge no upfront fees, and have verifiable third-party reviews.

-Beyond credentials, look for transparency about risks, honest communication about whether the program fits your situation, and real client reviews you can verify yourself.
-CuraDebt has been operating since 2001, is BBB A+ Rated and Accredited, and holds 1,600+ verified reviews.
-We're also one of the only companies handling both consumer debt settlement and IRS tax debt relief under one roof.
+Beyond credentials, look for transparency about risks, honest communication about program fit, and verifiable third-party reviews.
+CuraDebt has been operating since 2001 and holds 1,600+ verified reviews.
+CuraDebt is BBB A+ Rated and BBB Accredited.
+CuraDebt covers both consumer debt and IRS tax debt.

 How much does debt relief cost?